ademskey/Honeypot_Attack_Characterization_Data_Engine/readme.md

 See [vulnerabilities.md](https://github.com/ademskey/Honeypot_Attack_Characterization_Data_Engine/blob/main/vulnerabilities.md) for a complete SBOM.

-# Setting up:
+# Setting up
 Install (if needed) and run the Docker daemon.
 Create a ".env" file in web_app for HTTP authorization (needed to pull information from honeypot).
 You should then be able to request data via the script.
 The .env file should follow this format:

     HONEYPOT_USER=<username>
     HONEYPOT_PASS=<password>

-# Running the browser data visualization tool:
+# Running the browser data visualization tool

 The Dockerfile runs a multistage build.
 The base image python:3.14.0rc1-alpine3.22 has no reported CVE's according to Dockerhub as of 07/30.
 The .env file containing T-Pot username and password should not be copied into container, so mount it at runtime instead.
 Start by building the image.
 In project root: